kihochalong/MouseEvent/ZOOM_FEATURE.md

 ### Selecting and Zooming a Region
 1. Open an image in the main window
-2. Click and drag on the image to select a region
+2. Click and drag on the image to select a region (blue dashed outline), or click once to zoom around a point
-3. Release the mouse button to open the zoom window
+3. Release the mouse button to open the zoom window and enter a custom zoom scale (1.0x - 10.0x)
 4. The zoomed region will appear in a new window

 ### Adjusting Zoom Level
 1. Use the horizontal slider to adjust zoom
-2. Or use the spinbox for precise control
+2. Or use the spinbox for precise control (0.1 increments)
 3. The image updates in real-time

 ### Drawing on the Image